open-keychain/open-keychain.github.io/about/index.md

 ### Permissions

   * Identity: Pre-fill name and email addresses
-  * Contacts: Integration with Android's contacts
+  * Contacts: Connect keys to your contacts (only offline)
   * Photos/Media/Files: Import/export keys from SD card
   * Camera: Scan QR Codes to add other people's keys